tonyvx/007x/hr_efficiency/HR_Analysis.md

 ```

 ![](HR_Analysis_files/figure-html/cluster1-1.png)<!-- -->

 Lets consider 3 clusters for analysis.
+Also in exploratory analysis we were able to identify 3 groups of employees who are leaving (high , medium & low satisfaction level)

 ```r
 # lets consider 3 clusters